ilkome/finapp/README.md

 }
 ```
 - Go to the Project Overview and click Add Firebase to your web app.
-- You need to replace config in app's directory `/src/firebase.js` with your properties.
+- You need to replace config in app's directory `/src/firebase.js` with your config.
 ``` bash
 apiKey: 'YOUR_CONFIG',
 authDomain: 'YOUR_CONFIG',